Minocycline extended-release tabletsPronunciation

 Treating certain types of moderate to severe acne.
 It may also be used for other conditions as determined by your doctor.

-Minocycline extended-release tablets is a tetracycline antibiotic.
+Minocycline extended-release tablets are a tetracycline antibiotic.
 It works by slowing the growth of certain bacteria, which allows the body's immune system to kill them.

 Do NOT use minocycline extended-release tablets if: